bromanko/age-plugin-op/README.md

-> *⚠️  This plugin is a work in progress and will likely see further changes.
+> *⚠️  I have been using this plugin for a while without issue.
-> In the meantime, feedback is welcome!*
+> However, it hasn't received much review.
+YMMV.*

 # 1Password Plugin for Age Clients